 The number of properties that received a foreclosure filing in Raleigh was 12% lower than the previous month and 44% lower than the same time last year.

-This is positive news as fewer home owners are finding themselves in financial distress.
-This also helps appreciation rates as there are less distress sales that have a tendency to drag down comparable sales.
+This is positive news as fewer homeowners are finding themselves in financial distress.
+This also helps appreciation rates as there are fewer distressed sales that have a tendency to drag down comparable sales.

 However, there are still approximately 674 households that have been served foreclosure papers.
 If you are the owner of an unwanted property then don’t despair!